 1.1 The Trust is an authorised unit trust.
-The effective date of the authorisation order for the Trust made by the Financial Services Authority (the predecessor of the Financial Conduct Authority) was 4 March 1998.
+The effective date of the authorisation order for the Trust made by the Financial Services Authority (the predecessor of the

+Financial Conduct Authority) was 4 March 1998.
 The Trust is a UK UCITS for the purposes of the FCA Regulations.
 The Trust's FCA Product Reference Number is 185968.

-- 1.2 The Head Office of the Manager is set out in the Directory, which is also the address in the United Kingdom for service on the Trust of notices or other documents required or authorised to be served on it. - 1.3 The base currency of the Trust is Pounds Sterling. - 1.4 Unitholders in the Trust are not liable for the debts of the Trust.
-Unitholders are not liable to make any further payment after they have paid the price on the purchase of Units. - 1.5 The Trust has been established as a UCITS (as defined in the COLL Sourcebook).
-At the present time, there is no intention to market the Trust in a member state of the European Union.
-Where any changes are proposed to be made to the Trust the Manager will assess whether the change is fundamental, significant or notifiable in accordance with rule 4.3 of the COLL Sourcebook.
+- 1.2 The Trust is a UK UCITS established in the UK and will be marketed to the public in the UK.
+It is not intended that the Trust will be marketed outside the UK. - 1.3 The head office and registered office of the Manager is set out in the Directory, which is also the address in the United Kingdom for service on the Trust of notices or other documents required or authorised to be served on it. - 1.4 The base currency of the Trust is Pounds Sterling. - 1.5 Unitholders in the Trust are not liable for the debts of the Trust.
+Unitholders are not liable to make any further payment after they have paid the price on the purchase of Units. - 1.6 Where any changes are proposed to be made to the Trust the Manager will assess whether the change is fundamental, significant or notifiable in accordance with rule 4.3 of the COLL Sourcebook.
 If the change is regarded as fundamental, Unitholder approval will be required.
 If the change is regarded as significant, 60 days' prior written notice will be given to Unitholders.
-If the change is regarded as notifiable, Unitholders will receive suitable notice of the change. - 1.6 A brief summary of the Trust, including available unit classes, charges, minimum investment levels and distribution dates, is set out in Appendix 1.
+If the change is regarded as notifiable, Unitholders will receive suitable notice of the change. - 1.7 A brief summary of the Trust, including available unit classes, charges, minimum investment levels and distribution dates, is set out in Appendix 1.